tjclement/esp-dimmer-hardware/README.md

 If you're looking for something else (or write your own firmware), have a look at http://esp8266.com for more resources.

 # Modifying
 You can open the .sch and .brd files in Eagle (V7.2+), and make any modifications you see fit.
-If you add something cool, please create a pull request so we can bring the awesomeness into$
+If you add something cool, please create a pull request so we can bring the awesomeness into the community!